Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Additionally, we wish that Beats had improved the top headband support.
-In our previous Studio Wireless review, we had a pickle with its mediocre feel and lack of cushioning (like the original, the Studio3 is weighs a hunky 260 grams).
+In our previous Studio Wireless review, we had a pickle with its mediocre feel and lack of cushioning (like the original, the Studio3 weighs a hunky 260 grams).
 It doesn’t look like Beats did anything here.
 Maybe something’s changed on the Beats by Dre Mixr on-ear headphones.
 Our review has more details.

 These are indeed minor complaints, though.
 The Studio3 Wireless are nearly flawless in real-world use.
-They hug the head effectively and comfortably, and the ear pads have a nearly perfect press and cushioning.
+They hug the head effectively and comfortably, and the earpads have a nearly perfect press and cushioning.
 We also loved the packaging.
 The case is cohesively premium with a smooth matte finish and solidly constructed zipper.
-The headphones efficiently collapse into the capsule, and there’s a red “b” symbol to make sure you’re adequately representing on your travels.
+The headphones efficiently collapse into the capsule, and there’s a red “b” symbol to make sure you’re adequately representing while traveling.

 The Studio3 Wireless functions like its predecessors.
 On the bottom of the ear cups you’ll find a microUSB charging port (not sure why microUSB is still being used in the current world of USB Type-C or Lightning) and an aux jack for wired use.
 Of course, the wire is a secondary option, which we always appreciate.
 The main course with this headphone is not only wireless capability but noise-cancellation.

 There are now several key players in the noise-cancellation field these days, with Bose being the stiffest competition, as you can see in our Bose noise-cancelling headphones 700 review.
 But, Beats is ready to take them on.